Letter attacking values shocks Papillion couple with pride flag in the front yard

-The plain envelope addressed to "Mr. & Mrs. Queer" arrived at the Papillion home at the end of May.
+The plain envelope addressed to “Mr. & Mrs. Queer” arrived at a Papillion home at the end of May.

 It contained a one-page, typewritten letter calling the couple “Un-American” and telling them they didn’t belong in the neighborhood.
 The letter was signed: “Your conservative neighbors of Papillion.”